Nonlinear-FOD/lab-client/docs/setups/lpg.md

 - `C:\data\lpg_runs\sample_A1_log.csv`
 - `C:\data\lpg_runs\sample_A1_run.json`

 Disable live plotting by setting `plot_stack=False` in the run settings.
+Closing the live preview window during a run simply stops further updates—the measurement keeps going, and you can re-enable plotting on the next run.
 ## API Reference

 ::: setups.lpg_fabrication.LPGFab